Type 2 Diabetes

 - Mobilize your motivation.
 Consider a tool, such as a pedometer to up your game.
 For some people, tracking steps taken per day, or other get-fit activities, is a great motivator to reaching better health.
 Select Personal Care, above, for more ideas on tools for a healthier life.

-Our experts recommend the following top tips to support ongoing balance of your blood sugar—and your life:
+Our experts recommend the following top tips to support your blood sugar levels—and your life:

 - Become a mix master.
 Eating a mix of protein, fat, and fiber with each meal and snack is a great way to balance blood sugar.
 Add a small handful of nuts to your fruit, for example, for a mid-afternoon nosh.
 Eating Right, above, provides more great ideas for diabetes-friendly nutrition approaches.